Promise and the Peril of Faith in the Public Square

 Bill Haslam served as Tennessee’s 49th governor from 2011 to 2019 and now has written a thoughtful book, reflecting on people of faith in public service.
 Faithful Presence: The Promise and the Peril of Faith in the Public Square, recounts instances when faith and government service interact.
 Confronted by legislation that would designate the Bible as Tennessee’s official state book and faced with a clemency decision for convicted murderer Cyntoia Brown, Haslam addressed leadership from a pastor’s perspective.
 His candid and reflective thoughts move beyond politics to contend, “All of us in politics and everywhere else should be careful to make sure we are being used by God, not using God for our own ends.”
 Governor Haslam will share his thoughts, failures and beliefs in a lively dialogue with Lipscomb University President Randy Lowry.

-L. Randolph Lowry III, President Emeritus, Lipscomb University, Convener
+L. Randolph Lowry III, Lipscomb University, Emeritus, Convener

-- L. Randolph Lowry III, President Emeritus, Lipscomb University, President
+- L. Randolph Lowry III, Lipscomb University, Emeritus, President

 - Bill Haslam, Governor, State of Tennessee, 2011 - 2019, Participant